Progress Assessment Methodology

 Measures for tracking progress

-Two principal measures are used to assess regional and subregional progress towards the SDGs: Current Status Index and Anticipated Progress Index.
+Two principal measures are used to assess progress towards the SDGs: Current Status Index and Anticipated Progress Index.
 The indices answer two different questions:

 - Current Status Index: How much progress has been made since 2015?